Southern Caribbean Cruise aboard Carnival Liberty

 We expected that by waiting around until 11:00 AM we would have eliminated a lot of the congestion.
 This was not the case, as the above photo illustrates.
 We waited in line to get off the boat.
 We waited in line to get our luggage.
 We waited in line to clear customs and immigration.

 Had we known that the lines were unavoidable, we would not have sat around for 2 hours waiting to disembark.
 It wasn’t the end of the world, but it did take much longer than we expected – so be prepared to wait.

-If you’re considering a Caribbean Cruise, check out these discounted rates and deals.
+If you’re considering a Caribbean Cruise, check out these deals.